02 Nov, 2020 Time to take responsibility to educate our own children and youth again

 It’s target audience is Christian parents and Christian leaders.

 So you know where it is going – it is not promoting home-schooling or Christian schools.
 It is about how we, as families and churches, understand the discipleship of our youth and children within culture.
-As culture changes, so much our approaches in Christian discipleship.
+As culture changes, so must our approaches in Christian discipleship.

 Something that is true